-• The Authority's internal management processes, such as performance monitoring and reporting; the staff performance appraisal framework; monitoring of policies, such as the corporate complaints and health and safety policies; and the corporate budget challenge process;
+The Authority's internal management processes, such as performance monitoring and reporting; the staff performance appraisal framework; monitoring of policies, such as the corporate complaints and health and safety policies; and the corporate budget challenge process;

 - The work of the corporate Joint Procurement Board partnered with Horsham District Council and Crawley Borough Council; - The Authority's internal audit coverage (purchased from Crawley Borough Council under a shared service arrangement), which is planned using a risk based approach.
 The outcome from the internal audit coverage helps form the Chief Internal Auditor's opinion on the overall adequacy of the Authority's internal control framework, which is reported in his annual report.
-This year we are reviewing the purchase of The Orchards Shopping Centre to ascertain that the correct procedures and approvals were obtained in developing the business case through to final contractual purchase: - The Chief Internal Auditor's annual report on anti-fraud and corruption activities, including the use of the National Fraud Initiative data matching exercise; - The annual review of the effectiveness of the internal audit function; - External audit review of the work of the internal audit service and comment on corporate governance and performance management in their Annual Audit Letter and other reports; - Workforce assessments and accreditation where appropriate and affordable; - The External Auditor's opinion on the Council's financial statements; - The work of the Audit Committee, which reviews the outcomes from the annual audit plan and the annual report of the audit function; - The work of the Scrutiny Committees; - An annual review of the constitution by the Constitutional Review Group, which recommends amendments, where appropriate, to the Constitution for agreement by the Authority; - Work of the Standards Committee, which includes monitoring the operation of the members' Code of Conduct and the Member and Officer Protocol.
+This year we are reviewing the purchase of The Orchards Shopping Centre to ascertain that the correct procedures and approvals were obtained in developing the business case through to final contractual purchase: - The Chief Internal Auditor's annual report on anti-fraud and corruption activities, including the use of the National Fraud Initiative data matching exercise; - The annual review of the effectiveness of the internal audit function; - External audit review of the work of the internal audit service and comment on corporate governance and performance management in their Annual Audit Letter and other reports; - Workforce assessments and accreditation where appropriate and affordable; - The External Auditor's opinion on the Council's financial statements; - The work of the Audit Committee, which reviews the outcomes from the annual audit plan and the annual report of the audit function: - The work of the Scrutiny Committees; - An annual review of the constitution by the Constitutional Review Group, which recommends amendments, where appropriate, to the Constitution for agreement by the Authority.
+The last review, reported to, and agreed by, Council in March 2018 increased some financial limits for delegations, improved the consultation process for new commercial lettings and disbanded the Census Joint Committee now that the partnership is ceasing. - Work of the Standards Committee, which includes monitoring the operation of the members' Code of Conduct and the Member and Officer Protocol.